Using constraint structure and an improved object detection network to detect the 12^{th} Vertebra from CT images with a limited field of view for image-guided radiotherapy: Introduction

 \section{Introduction}

 Volumetric data (e.g. computed tomography (CT), cone-beam computed tomography (CBCT), $4D$ CT, positron emission tomography, magnetic resonance imaging, etc.) are commonly used in radiation oncology.
-Image-guided radiation therapy (IGRT) utilizes image information to ensure radiation dose to be delivered precisely and effectively with reduced side effects.
+Image-guided radiation therapy (IGRT) utilizes image information to ensure radiation dose to be delivered precisely and effectively, while reducing side effects.
 Correctly identifying anatomical landmarks, like T12 vertebra, is the key to success.
-Until recently, the detection of such landmarks still requires tedious manual inspections and annotations in a slice-by-slice manner; and superior-inferior misalignment to the wrong landmark is still relatively common in IGRT, especially in the applications like CBCT which contains high level of noises and suffers from a limited field of view.
+In IGRT, the detection of such landmarks still requires manual inspections and annotations in a slice-by-slice manner, which can be tedious.
+More over, superior-inferior misalignment to the wrong landmark, particularly in the applications like CBCT which suffers from high level of noises and a limited field of view (FOV), is still relatively common.
 It is necessary to develop an automated approach to detect those landmarks from images.